-&lt;sup>7Bofondi & Gobbi (2006) show direct evidence of the informational disadvantage of distant lenders in Italy.
-They find that banks entering new markets suffer a higher incidence of non performing loans.
+4. Bofondi and Gobbi (2006) show direct evidence of the informational disadvantage of distant lenders in Italy.
+They find that banks entering new markets suffer a higher incidence of nonperforming loans.
 This increase, however, is more limited if they lend through a newly opened local branch than if they lend at a distance.
-Degryse & Ongena (2005) find that small firms' loan conditions depend on distance.
+Degryse and Ongena (2005) find that small firms' loan conditions depend on distance.
 Lerner (1995) documents the importance of distance in the venture capital market.
+Anecdotical evidence also suggests that the bankers' rule of thumb is to avoid lending to a client located more than three miles from the branch.